 How to keep lines and paragraphs together in a Word document

-By default, the option to keep at least two lines of a paragraph at the top or bottom of a page in Microsoft Word is turned on (see how to change it below).
+The option to keep at least two lines of a paragraph at the top or the bottom of a page is turned on by default (see how to change it below in this tip).

 - keep together an image, a table or an equation and its title (even if you use captions,

 - keep together all lines of the quotes in the text: